 Unplanned downtime is costly.
 TPM’s focus on proactive and preventive maintenance reduces maintenance costs in many ways.
 For example, equipment that is regularly cleaned, lubricated, and inspected should experience fewer unexpected breakdowns, requiring less maintenance resources.

 Predictable maintenance activities allow for better control over MRO inventory stocking levels, ensuring less overstock or expedited inventory purchases.
 Operators can identify emerging problems with their equipment before they become major failures, resulting in potentially low-cost, less significant repairs.

 TPM can also help lower production costs.
 When equipment is not available, there is a domino effect that can result in stopped production, defective product, idle employees, and employee overtime, not to mention the increased stress of “catching up” when the problem is fixed.
 When maintenance is viewed as a team effort, production losses due to poor maintenance can be minimized.

 Learn more about the advantages of preventive maintenance.

 FTMaintenance Supports Total Productive Maintenance

 In order for TPM to be successful, you must have a system for tracking maintenance activities.
 FTMaintenance is a computerized maintenance management system (CMMS) that supports any maintenance strategy by providing a single platform for documenting and tracking maintenance activities.
-FTMaintenance is comprehensive preventive maintenance software that allows you to create customized maintenance schedules, including preventive maintenance tasks, for all your assets.
-To see how FTMaintenance can help you improve your maintenance operations, schedule your demo today.
+See how FTMaintenance can help you improve your maintenance operations by scheduling your demo today.